samuel-walters/Cloud-computing-with-AWS/documentation/multi_az_deployment/README.md

 A load balancer serves as the single point of contact for clients.
 The load balancer distributes incoming application traffic across multiple targets, such as EC2 instances, in multiple Availability Zones.
 This increases the availability of your application.
 You add one or more listeners to your load balancer.

+### The Two Types of Load Balancer

+Classic Load Balancer: this load balancer is likely to be the best choice if your routing and load-balancing needs can all be handled based on IP addresses and TCP ports.

+Application Load Balancer: this load balancer can address more complex load-balancing needs by managing traffic at the application level.
+This is especially advantageous for next-generation infrastructure, such as that based on containers, or if you are building complex web applications in which requests for certain components should be directed to one cluster, while others go to a different one.

 ## Listener

 A listener is a process that checks for connection requests, using the protocol and port that you configure.
 The rules that you define for a listener determine how the load balancer routes requests to its registered targets.